AlexRogalskiy/modular-service-archetype/README.md

 ##### Gateway Implementations

 This project may contains one or more _gateway-api_ implementations.
-As an example, the user gateway may have an _in memory_ repository implementation for testing purpose and another JPA implementation for production.
+As an example, the user gateway may have an _in memory_ repository implementation for testing purpose and another _JPA_ repository implementation for the production environment.

 ##### Driver